-A firewood collector watching two immortals paying chess in Mt.
+A firewood collector watching two immortals playing chess in Mt.
 Lanke in Zhejiang Province – a coloured ink painting by Ming Dynasty scholar, politician and artist Zhang Yining (张以宁 1301-1370)

 The legend of Mt.
 Lanke

 During Jin Dynasty in the 4th century, a guy went to Mt.
-Lanke collecting firewoods and saw two men playing chess Weiqi (Go) on a stone.
+Lanke to collect firewood and saw two men playing chess Weiqi (Go) on a stone.

-Like most chess lovers, he put down his tool and stood aside watching the game.
+Like most chess lovers, he put down his tool and stood aside to watch the game.

 But once the game was over and he went to pick up his hatchet, he found the wooden handle had already rotted away completely.

-Apparently he accidently stepped into a world in a different time dimension.
-When the mysterious men finished one game in their domain, hundreds years passed in the mortal world.
+Apparently he accidentally stepped into a world in a different time dimension.
+When the mysterious men finished one game in their domain, hundreds of years passed in the mortal world.

 An ink painting about the legend of Mt.
 Lanke on a folding fan